Starsplitters Update June 2021

 If you are visiting the park, you are welcome to come out to Starsplitter Hill to enjoy the night sky on clear nights.
-You can bring chairs or a blanket and spend some time looking up; if you are not registered as a camper, however, you will need to know that the park closes at 11 p.m.
+You can bring chairs or a blanket and spend some time looking up; if you are not registered as a camper, however, the park closes at 11 p.m.

 If you live in the area and would like to be a member of the Starsplitters, let us know.
-Throughout the summer we will have a few business meetings and activities—right now we need to clean the telescopes and get them ready for the summer—and if the weather is clear afterwards, we hope to be able to spend a little time under the sky together.
+Throughout the summer we will have a few activities—often we get there early to do a little upkeep and then spent some time under the sky together.
 We are open to helping you learn how to use our telescopes and learn more about astronomy and the night sky.
-If this interests you, contact us through Facebook Messenger or email@example.com.
+If this interests you, contact us through Facebook Messenger or firstname.lastname@example.org.

 The Starsplitters of Wyalusing is a non-profit group of amateur astronomers who have partnered with schools, educators, interested citizens and benefactors to bring the fascinating science and wonders of astronomy to everyone.